Purdue-CS193/homework-0-sehgal23/index.md

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

+# Arnav Sehgal's First CS193 Homework

+- It's taught by underclassmen
+- There is not alot of homework
+- The topics/tools taught are interesting and useful.

 ```markdown
 Syntax highlighted code block